Skip Navigation

 Clark M, ed.
 2020-.
 Smiles for Life: A national oral health curriculum (4th ed.).
 Leawood, KS: Society of Teachers of Family Medicine, multiple items.

-Annotation: This curriculum for health professionals and educators comprises eight courses addressing oral health.
-Courses focus on the relationship between oral health and systemic health; child oral health; adult oral health; acute oral health problems; pregnancy and women’s oral health; caries risk assessment, fluoride varnish, and counseling; the oral exam; and oral health for older adults.
+Annotation: This curriculum for health professionals and educators comprises nine courses addressing oral health.
+Courses focus on the relationship between oral health and systemic health; child oral health; adult oral health; acute oral health problems; pregnancy and women’s oral health; caries risk assessment, fluoride varnish, and counseling; the oral exam; oral health for older adults; and silver diamine fluoride.
 The courses can be taken for continuing education credit or simply to gain knowledge on the topics.

-Keywords: Adolescents, Children, Continuing education, Curricula, Dental care, Distance education, Financing, Infants, Mobile applications, Multimedia, Older adults, Oral health, Pregnant women, Resources for professionals, Spanish language materials, Training, Young children
+Keywords: Adolescents, Children, Continuing education, Curricula, Distance education, Financing, Infants, Mobile applications, Multimedia, Older adults, Oral health, Oral health care, Pregnant women, Resources for professionals, Spanish language materials, Training, Young children

 Boston Children's Hospital.
 2020.
 Organizing care and relationships for families: Care map.
 Boston, MA: Boston Children's Hospital, multiple items.